koengr/QCforBusiness/_applications/chemistry.md

 particles.
 We call such states *strongly correlated*.
-Classical computers struggle because they need to keep track of all the possible locations that particle A can be, but also all the locations of particle B, and the same for particle C, etcetera, which quickly winds up to an *exponential* number of possible sets of conditional locations.
-In other words, the number of relevant *amplitudes* (see the [chapter on quantum physics](https://quantumcomputingforbusiness.com/essentials/quantum/)) that we need to keep track of grows very quickly.
+Classical computers struggle because they need to keep track of all the possible locations that particle A can be, but also all the locations of particle B, and the same for particle C, etcetera.
+As the number of particles grows, the number of possible configurations of these particles increases *exponentially*.
+This means that the number of relevant *amplitudes* (see the [chapter on quantum physics](https://quantumcomputingforbusiness.com/essentials/quantum/)) that a classical computer needs to process grows very quickly.
 Even with a mere one hundred particles, brute-force simulation is far beyond the capabilities of the world’s best supercomputers.

 It is a common misconception that quantum computers straightforwardly offer an exponential advantage compared to classical computers for all chemistry problems.
-An influential recent [paper](https://www.nature.com/articles/s41467-023-37587-6) reports[^44]:
+An influential recent [paper](https://www.nature.com/articles/s41467-023-37587-6) reports[^48]:

-> *“\[…\] we conclude that evidence for such an exponential advantage
+> *‘\[…\] we conclude that evidence for such an exponential advantage
 > across chemical space has yet to be found.
 While quantum computers may
 > still prove useful for ground-state quantum chemistry through
 > polynomial speedups, it may be prudent to assume exponential speedups
-> are not generically available for this problem.”*
+> are not generically available for this problem.’*

 Note that this comment is specifically about finding *ground states,* which is still arguably the most relevant problem in chemistry.
 There is